Why have a transplant at the Ochsner Multi-Organ Transplant Institute?

 - One-Day Work-Up: offers patients pre-transplant medical, psychological, social, and financial counseling conveniently scheduled on the same day

-- Short Wait Times: Ochsner kidney/kidney-pancreas patients have shorter wait times than the national average
+- Short Wait Times: Ochsner kidney/kidney-pancreas patients have shorter wait times than the national median.

 - Providing care to patients from eight countries